8 CRMs Leveraging AI in 2025

 5. HubSpot - Integrated Marketing and Sales AI

-Best for: Small to medium businesses using integrated marketing and sales tools
+Best for: Small to medium businesses wanting integrated marketing and sales tools.

-HubSpot’s Breeze AI platform provides AI capabilities across their integrated hub system for marketing, sales, and customer service.
+HubSpot’s moved relatively quickly for a legacy CRM, and provides AI capabilities across their integrated hub system for marketing, sales, and customer service.

 Features: